FernanOrtega/AIWorkshop20/Labs/Lab01_CognitiveServices/Lab01CognitiveServices.md

 ---

 This Lab has the following prerequisites:
-* Prepared the development environment.
+* Have prepared the development environment.
 * Have installed the Computer Vision Python SDK from [here](https://pypi.org/project/azure-cognitiveservices-vision-computervision/)
 ```bash
 ! pip install azure-cognitiveservices-vision-computervision